marcusoftnet/marcusoftnet.github.io/_posts/2016-08-27-thank-you-rob.md

 I've just downloaded and started to read the [Imposters Handbook.](https://bigmachine.io/imposter/), by [Rob Conery](http://rob.conery.io/).
 It's a book about all those things that you don't want to reveal that you don't know.
 I most of them I **should** know since I have read Computer Science.
 But I don't.
 It's a great (in all senses of the word ≈500 pages!) read  and promise to deliver even better things ahead.
 Go get yours now!

 As I started to read it I heard a familiar voice in my head.
-Rob Conerys.
+Rob Conery's.
 And I just realized how much I've learned from him.

 <!-- excerpt-end -->